Weak localization of light in hot atomic vapors: Cold atoms

 The CBS contrast of the sequence is given by

 where the brackets refer to averaging over the atomic velocities and over the scattering directions $\smash{\hat{\bk}_i=\bk_i/k}$.
 At the temperatures involved in experiments on cold gases, the atoms typically move ballistically, so that $\br_n(t)=\bv_n t$, with $\bv_n$ the velocity of atom $n$.
-We assume these velocities to follow a Gaussian distribution,
+We assume these velocities to follow a Gaussian distribution (cloud in thermal equilibrium),

 where $\bar{v}$ is the one-dimensional rms speed, related to the temperature through $k_BT=m\bar{v}^2$.
-Performing the average over the $\bv_n$ using Eq. (\ref{velocity_distrib}), we obtain:
+Performing the average over the $\bv_n$ using Eq. (\ref{velocity_distrib}), we obtain

 Assuming that the atoms scatter isotropically, one has $\smash{\langle\hat{\bk}_n\hat{\bk}_{n-1}\rangle}=0$, which leads to